-We review products independently and our recommendations are genuine.
-If you purchase through links on our site, we may earn an affiliate commission.
-Learn more
+I review products independently and only recommend products I would use myself.
+If you purchase through a link, I may earn an affiliate commission.
+Learn more.

 Audio interfaces are arguably the most impactful digital recording devices that have ever been created.
 They allow drummers and other musicians to record their instruments without needing to book time in a recording studio.